efanomars/stmm-input/README.md

     main event loop sending events defined by libstmm-input-ev to listeners.
     It supports the following devices:
     + master keyboard and pointer.
-    + floating keyboards (readied with device-floater)
     + joysticks (calibrated with jstest-gtk, jscal, jscal-store)
     + any device supported by plug in device managers

 - libstmm-input-fake:
     header-only library for developers that need to simulate a device manager to feed their test code with events defined by libstmm-input-ev.

-- device-floater:
-    simple gui application to safely float keyboard and pointer devices managed by X11 (XI2).
-It provides a subset of the 'xinput float' command.

 Read the INSTALL file for installation instructions.